MikailaAkeredolu/MethodsToMadness/README.md

     The method accepts only one parameter named dollars.
-    The price of coffee NEVER changes and is ALWAYS $1 The value returned should be the change left after buying coffee Call or invoke your method twice inside main with two siffernt argument (values)
+    The price of coffee NEVER changes and is ALWAYS $1 The value returned should be the change left after buying coffee Call or invoke your method twice inside main with two differnt argument (values)
   ```

   ```